-The District is currently seeking applicants for District Manager.
+The District is currently seeking applicants for District Engineer.

 For more information on the position, download the full description here.
 Applicants may submit a resume and references to Colleen McGehee.